cwchentw/lightweight-cms/content/c-programming/object-oriented-programming-primer.md

 ## README

 C lacks built-in supports to object-oriented programming.
+Therefore, we simulate classes and objects with C struct.